gaslight/posts/2014-01-16-how-we-trello.md

 * Book Club
 * Blogging

-Our main point of contact at the client has enjoyed the workflow and simplicity of Trello and he is now using it for his internal projects as well.
+Our current client has enjoyed the workflow and simplicity of Trello and he is now using it for his internal projects as well.